-Writing the dissertation requires substantial time and effort, requiring at least 27 credits of dissertation research (EPI 603) to meet degree requirements.
-The student shall work closely with the dissertation committee chair to plan a timeline for obtaining IRB approval, as well as implementing the data collection, management, and analytic approaches described in the dissertation proposal.
-Allow ample time for interpretation of data, writing, and submission of manuscripts for publication.
+Writing the dissertation requires substantial time and effort, requiring at least 27 credits of dissertation research credits to meet degree requirements.
+The student should work closely with the dissertation committee chair to plan a timeline for implementing the data collection, management, and analytic approaches described in the dissertation proposal, and should allow ample time for interpretation of data, writing, and submission of manuscripts for publication.
 Regularly scheduled meetings between the dissertation chair and student will facilitate timely progress.
+Quarterly progress reports should be written by the candidate and submitted to committee members for review and feedback.
+It is recommended that the final review of the dissertation draft take place at a convened meeting of the full dissertation committee at least 4-6 weeks before the anticipated proposed dissertation defense date.
+Copies of the final dissertation draft in its entirety should be submitted to the committee members at least two weeks prior to the defense, to allow sufficient time to incorporate their suggestions and comments.